-However, those top-down approaches raised concerns in recent years regarding conflicts between stakeholders in higher education, reliance on quantitative performance indicators, neglect of educational quality, disadvantages of certain academic fields, and coordinating Chinese characteristics with global discourse (Allen, 2019; Song, 2018).
+However, those top-down approaches raised concerns in recent years regarding conflicts between stakeholders in higher education, reliance on quantitative performance indica-tors, neglect of educational quality, disadvantages of certain academic fields, and coor-dinating Chinese characteristics with global discourse (Allen, 2019; Song, 2018).
 This is particularly important today because many Chinese universities have interests beyond being responsive to government initiatives and reform policies.
-Previous studies have demonstrated the barriers to the implementation of internationalization plans among research universities, such as diversified understanding of the goals and strategies among stakeholders or lack of staff and student engagement (Jin et al., 2020).
-Zha's (2019) study pointed out that the Chinese government invested a significant amount of resources in internationalization in higher education for political and economic purposes; however, those approaches possibly weakened the potential for innovation and approaches at the local and institutional levels of development.
-These experiences and reflections provide several implications for fulfilling the internationalization of HVE institutions in China.
+Previous studies have demonstrated the barriers of implementation of internationalisation plans among research universities, such as diversified understanding of the goals and strategies among stakeholders or lack of staff and student engagement (Jin et al., 2020).
+Zha's (2019) study pointed out that the Chinese government invested a significant amount of resources in internationalisation in higher education for political and economic purposes; however, those approaches possibly weakened the potential for innovation and approaches at the local and institutional levels of develo-pment.
+These experiences and reflections provide several implications for fulfilling the internationalisation of HVE institutions in China.

-Despite the increasing importance of HVE in China and the emergence of new approaches to the internationalization of the sector, insufficient attention has been paid to how Chinese higher vocational institutes have been internationalized historically and what their current status is.
-Most studies of the internationalization of higher education have focused on research universities, not vocational institutes.
-In addition, little is known about how government policy and university strategies interact to respond to the demands of global and local industries and labor markets.
-Thus, this research explores the internationalization strategies implemented by China's HVE institutes in comparison with those of China's research universities.
+Despite the increasing importance of HVE in China and the emergence of new appro-aches to the internationalisation of the sector, insufficient attention has been paid to how Chinese higher vocational institutes have been internationalised historically and what their current status is.
+Most studies of the internationalisation of higher education have focused on research universities, not vocational institutes.
+In addition, little is known about how government policy and university strategies interact to respond to the demands of global and local industries and labour markets.
+Thus, this research explores the internationalisation strategies implemented by China's HVE institutes in comparison with those of China's research universities.